 - Larger overheads than the old file system as the new file system allocates blocks after write requests occur - Why not optimize for writes?

-- 10% of overall time
+- 10% of overall time in allocating blocks

 - writes are a lot faster already

 - Writing metadata is synchronous rather than asynchronous -

 What's the benefit of synchronous writes?

 - Consistency